Min. time required: 4:00

 About 10 minutes after Pontresina, the Morteratsch glacier and the highest peaks of the canton of Graubünden will be reached.
 This is where the ascent up the Bernina Pass begins.
 The tree line will soon be crossed, and you can admire a rugged high-alpine landscape.

 The Lago Bianco (White Lake) comes into sight, and soon after the Bernina Express reaches the small station of Ospizio Bernina.
 This marks the highest point of the route, at 2253 m over sea level.
-This is a great area to do some hiking.
+It's a great area to do some hiking.

 The train now begins its huge descent of 1824 m, all the way to Tirano at 429 m.
 It passes the station of Alp Grüm, where you can get out for a photo stop.
 That's worth it, as Alp Grüm offers a magnificent view of the Palü glacier.
 The train runs through countless curves to gradually descend into the Poschiavo Valley.